ClarytyLLC/docs/src/docs/tutorials/pages/adding-custom-fields.md

 **APPROXIMATE READING TIME: 4 MINUTES**

->**Tip** Before getting started, we recommend to read about [Build Your Own Engine](/developer/engines/tutorial/) and [Training an Engine](training-an-engine).
+>**Tip** Before getting started, you recommend to read about [Build Your Own Engine](/developer/engines/tutorial/) and [Training an Engine](training-an-engine).

 ## Custom Fields <!-- {docsify-ignore} -->

-Based on the engine's functionality, we may use additional parameters.
+Based on the engine's functionality, you may use additional parameters.
 The user can enter the values for these additional parameters, and then process the task based on user inputs.

 For example, a detection-based engine may need to know the minimum confidence level to consider a result as valid.
-In this case, we can define these parameters in `Custom Fields` .
+In this case, you can define these parameters in `Custom Fields` .
 The end-users of our engine can configure these parameters.
 These configured parameters will be available to your engine inside of the payload it receives at runtime.

-We can create the custom fields inside of VBA either when creating a new engine or on the details page of an existing engine.
+You can create the custom fields inside of VBA either when creating a new engine or on the details page of an existing engine.

 ## Expected Result <!-- {docsify-ignore} -->

-By the end of this tutorial, we would have learnt how to create custom fields and how to query custom fields.
+By the end of this tutorial, you would have learnt how to create custom fields and how to query custom fields.